mdbudnick/breathbox/README.md

 ## Features

 - Built with TypeScript modules
-- Compiled using the industry-standard Browserify
+- Compiled using the industry-standard WebPack
 - Deployed effortlessly with Terraform
 - Hosted on Microsoft Azure, ensuring reliability and scalability for end-users